Mediavine Review (Should You Make the Switch?)

 Trying to Wear Too Many Hats

-Mediavine are always trying to be proactive in providing publishers with help and tips around everything involving blogging.
-That in itself is great, but at times their (SEO and blogging) advice is one-sided, outdated, misleading, or just plain wrong.
+Mediavine is always trying to be proactive in providing publishers with help and tips around everything involving blogging.
+That in itself is fine, but at times their (SEO and blogging) advice is one-sided, outdated, misleading, or just plain wrong.
 And when it isn’t so off the mark, it is usually just very basic and trivial.

-Mediavine are rock stars when it comes to display advertising, but they are not SEO or blogging experts at all.
-But they want to profile themselves as such, and that comes with a consistent lack of humility and a surplus of stubbornness and disguised arrogance.
+Mediavine are rock stars in display advertising, but they are not SEO or blogging experts.
+But they do try to profile themselves as such, which often comes with a lack of humility and a surplus of stubbornness and disguised arrogance.

-Yes, they own a few sites that get decent traffic, but that’s not because of good SEO practices at all.
-If anything, their sites could be performing so much better with an improved and modernized SEO strategy.
-One would only need 10 minutes analyzing their sites to work out why they are underperforming.
+Yes, they own a few sites that get decent traffic, but that’s not because of good SEO practices.
+If anything, their sites could perform much better with an improved and modernized SEO strategy.
+One would only need 10 minutes to analyze their sites and determine why they are underperforming.
 One site specifically would be the perfect case study to explain how NOT to do SEO.

 Also note that most of what they’re saying and writing about SEO is not based on actual tests or case studies.
-Rather, it’s mostly based on basic desktop research with lots of false and loose assumptions.
-Some of their advice can actually be potentially harmful.
+Rather, it’s mostly based on basic desktop research accompanied by false or loose assumptions.

-In short, I would much rather see them focus on what they’re really good at, which is display advertising, instead of trying to act like experts in SEO and blogging, which they are not.
+In short, I would much rather see them focus on what they’re really good at, which is display advertising, instead of spending too much time handing out SEO and blogging advice.

 Mediavine Pros and Cons

 To summarize this Mediavine review, let me go through the pros and cons of being a Mediavine publisher.
-Please note though that these pros and cons are based on my personal experience.
+I’ll emphasize that these pros and cons are based on my personal experience.

 Pros: